- Detoxifies the Body

-Benefits of Yoga 4 Cancer/Oncology Yoga
+Benefits of Yoga 4 Cancer and Oncology Yoga

 Yoga can help you center your thoughts and maintain flexibility but also has benefits specifically for cancer survivors.
 Symptoms of fatigue, insomnia, and pain can all lower quality of life during cancer treatment, recovery and beyond.
 In recent years the use of yoga has been evaluated in many studies looking at short and long-term cancer treatment side effects.
 Some of the benefits that have been supported by studies includes:

 Sleep and Insomnia: Yoga may help with difficulty falling asleep or remaining asleep.
 This is more important than it may sound, as we’ve learned that insomnia in cancer patients can be dangerous — not only by increasing fatigue and lessening the quality of life, but may even play a role in survival.

 Fatigue: In studies, yoga was associated with a significant decrease in the fatigue related to cancer and cancer treatments.
 This is also incredibly important, as the majority of people with cancer suffer from cancer-related fatigue.